 The life time expected credit loss (“ECL”) is estimated on trade receivables, other amounts due from entities where there is no track record of short receipts.
 Delays in receiving payments from the customers pursuant to sale of goods or under contracts are not considered if such delays are commonly prevalent in the industry.
 Other short receipts other than arising from claims are duly considered in determining ECL.

+The Company follows ‘simplified approach' for recognition of impairment loss allowance on trade receivables.
+The Company has used a practical expedient by computing the expected credit loss allowance for trade receivables based on a provision matrix.
+The provision matrix takes into account historical credit loss experience based on past trend.
 Considering the above as well as business model of the Company, engineered-to-order products and the profile of trade receivables, the determination of a provision based only on age analysis may not be a realistic considering the economic and industry circumstances.
 Hence, the provision for expected credit loss is determined by the management for the specific trade receivables after considering the above facts and circumstances, particularly in view of the fact that there has no significant bad debts in the recent past.

 Liquidity risk

-The company's principal sources of liquidity are cash and cash equivalents, investment in non-convertible debentures, balances with banks and the cash flow that is generated from operations.
-The cash and cash equivalent, other bank balances and investment in non-convertible debentures aggregates to 20,049.90 lakhs at the end of the year (PY - 17,150.79 lakhs).
-In addition the net trade receivables 31,034.56 lakhs (PY 25,476.08 lakhs) at the end of the year.
+Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash.
+The Company's approach in managing the same is to ensure, as far as possible, sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions.
+The company's principal sources of liquidity are cash and cash equivalents, balances with banks and the cash flow that is generated from operations.
+The cash and cash equivalent and other bank balances (including bank deposits with more than 12 months maturity) aggregates to ' 14,760.24 lakhs at the end of the year (PY - ' 20,049.90 lakhs).
+In addition the net trade receivables ' 48,659.96 lakhs (PY ' 31,034.56 lakhs) at the end of the year.
 The Company believes that the working capital is sufficient to meet its current requirements after considering the position of trade receivables along with Cash & Bank balances.
-Accordingly, no liauidity risk is perceived.
+Accordingly, no liquidity risk is perceived.

 Market risk

 Market risk is the risk that changes in market prices, such as foreign exchange rates and interest rates that will affect the Company's income or the value of its holdings of financial instruments.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimizing the return.
+The Company also operates internationally and a major portion of the business is transacted in several currencies and consequently the Company is exposed to foreign exchange risk through its sales and services and purchases from overseas suppliers in various foreign currencies.

-A strengthening or weakening of the Indian Rupee, as indicated below, against the USD, Euro, JPY and others as at 31st March 2024 would have increased (decreased) profit or loss by the amounts shown below.
+A strengthening or weakening of the Indian Rupee, as indicated below, against the USD, Euro, JPY and others as at March 31, 2025 would have increased (decreased) profit or loss by the amounts shown below.
 This analysis is based on foreign currency exchange rate variances that the Company considered to be reasonably possible at the end of the reporting period.
 The analysis is performed on the same basis for previous year, even though the actual foreign exchange rate variances were different.

-ii) Interest Rate Risk
+ii) Interest Rate Risk:

 The Company's investments are primarily in Fixed rate interest bearing deposits and non-convertible debentures.
 Also the borrowings bear fixed rate of interest which are reviewed periodically by the banks.
 Hence, the Company is not significantly exposed to interest rate risks.

-D Capital Management
+D Capital Management:

+While managing capital, the Company's objective is to safeguard its ability to continue as a going concern, so that it can continue to provide returns for shareholders and benefit for other stakeholders.
 The Board of Directors monitor the earnings before interest, depreciation and tax (EBITDA), which the Company defines as result from operating activities before considering finance cost, depreciation & amortisation, exceptional items and tax expenses.
 The Board of Directors also monitors the level of dividends to equity shareholders.

 The Company monitors capital, taking a medium and long term view, on the basis of a number of financial ratios generally used by industry and by the rating agencies.

-42 a.
+42 | a.
 The company does not have any pending litigations which would impact its financial position as on the reporting date except to the extent disclosed in Note 37.

 b.
 The company does not have any long term contracts including derivative contrats for which there were any material foreseeable losses.